 Breastfeeding places a significant demand on a woman’s body.
 The nutritional requirements for breastfeeding are similar to those during pregnancy, and a lactating woman needs about 200-500 calories more per day than she did during pregnancy.
 Our calorie calculator can be found here.

 Because of this huge demand on a woman’s resources – sometimes breast milk is in short supply.
 Red raspberry leaf is an incredible supplement to consider should you require an increase in breast milk production.
 Even if you are not short on breast milk, it has such beneficial properties for the entire female reproductive system it’s worth taking anyway!
 Although it's not recommended if you already have an oversupply of milk.
 Perhaps due to its nutrient-dense properties, red raspberry leaf promotes such an abundant supply of milk!
 It is said that just 30 grams of the leaf may contain the following:

 - 4mg manganese

 It is also very high in vitamin C and potassium.
-Other vitamins and minerals present in raspberry leaves include vitamins A, B1, B2, B3 as well as vitamin E, niacin, and selenium.
+Other vitamins and minerals in raspberry leaves include vitamins A, B1, B2, and B3, and E, niacin, and selenium.
 (Gladstar, 2001; Mylntyre, n.d.; Young, n.d.)

 How to take Red Raspberry Leaf Tea